uselagoon/lagoon-cli/docs/commands/lagoon_delete_project-group.md

 ## lagoon delete project-group

-Delete project from a group in lagoon
+Delete a project from a group in lagoon

 ### Synopsis

-Delete project from a group in lagoon
+Delete a project from a group in lagoon

 ```
 lagoon delete project-group [flags]